espressomd/espresso/doc/sphinx/particles.rst

 By default, :class:`espressomd.virtual_sites.VirtualSitesOff` is selected.
 This means that virtual particles are not touched during integration.
 The `have_velocity` parameter determines whether or not the velocity of virtual sites is calculated, which carries a performance cost.
-The `have_quaternion` parameter determines whether the quaternion of the virtual particle is updated (usefull in combination with the
+The `have_quaternion` parameter determines whether the quaternion of the virtual particle is updated (useful in combination with the
 :attr:`espressomd.particle_data.ParticleHandle.vs_quat` property of the virtual particle which defines the orientation of the virtual particle in the body fixed frame of the related real particle.